 More than just school buildings, Franklin Township Community School Corporation’s 10 schools represent a valuable community asset that must be maintained and right-sized to serve incoming students just as they have served previous student generations.

 While Franklin Central High School looks nice on the outside, the center core of the building is approaching 50 years old and needs basic infrastructure upgrades and replacements.
-Essentially the building will deteriorate from within – with serious functional and cost consequences – without needed updates to plumbing, heating, cooling, electrical and roofing systems.
+Essentially the building will deteriorate from within – with serious functional and cost consequences – without needed updates to or replacements of plumbing, heating, cooling, electrical and roofing systems.

 Work already done: